 Non-profit job opportunities site sponsored by the business publication Nonprofit Times

 Public service career opportunities site sponsored by the Network of Schools of Public Policy, Affairs and Administration (NASPAA), the American Society for Public Administration (ASPA), and the Association for Public Policy Analysis and Management (APPAM)

 Roll Call Jobs

 Washington, D.C.-area job opportunities sites sponsored by the Capitol Hill publication Roll Call

 Job and professional development opportunities in human resources management

 Students and graduates also may find internship and job opportunities advertised on the Web sites of local governments and agencies.
 For example, the City of Los Angeles advertises city job opportunities.
-Students and graduates are advised to visit the web sites of any agency of interest to find more information about internship and career opportunities.
+Students and graduates are advised to visit the websites of any agency of interest to find more information about internships and career opportunities.